anycable/docs.anycable.io/docs/guides/python.md

 - **FastAPI / Flask**: issue tokens in a route; broadcast from request handlers or background workers.
 - **Any other backend**: replicate the three snippets above in your language.

-## Verified behavior

-Every step here is exercised against a running server: a Python-generated JWT is accepted (and a missing one rejected with `unauthorized`), a Python-signed stream name is accepted for subscription, and an HTTP broadcast is delivered to the subscribed client.

 ## Related